 Will you look with me at the birth of this One?
 Since in Luke's account He is the perfect Man, He has to be a perfect baby.
 You won't find a baby in Mark, but you'll find Him in Luke.
 The gods of the Greeks had offspring, but this account is so different.
 A peasant maid gave birth to a divine Son.
 Would you like Dr. Luke to tell you how it came to pass?
 He was in a better position to tell us this than is any man living today, regardless of who he is.
 Read Luke's Gospel, beginning with chapter 1, verse 26.
 After the angel had appeared to Mary and made the startling announcement to her, Mary herself was the first one to question the virgin birth.
-She said, "How can this be, since I do not know a man?"
+She said, "How shall this be, seeing I know not a man?"
 (Luke 1:34).
 Now listen to Dr. Luke:

-And the angel answered and said to her, "The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God." -Luke 1:35
+And the angel answered, and said unto her, The Holy Spirit shall come upon thee, and the power of the Highest shall overshadow thee; therefore also that holy thing which shall be born of thee shall be called the Son of God.
+(Luke 1:35)

 You either take it or leave it; that's your privilege.
-But I don't like preachers who say the Bible does not teach the virgin birth.
-I think some preachers in the liberal wing need sex education, because they don't seem to understand what he is saying.
+But I don't like these preachers who say the Bible does not teach the virgin birth.
+I'm not for sex education in the schools for little folk, but I think some preachers in the liberal wing need it because they don't seem to understand what he is saying.
 It seems to me Dr. Luke made it very clear how it came to pass.
 He made it clear that Jesus is virgin-born.
 Dr. Luke is the obstetrician.

-Now he has something else to say in this wonderful account of the birth of this boy:

-Then the angel said to them, "Do not be afraid, for behold, I will bring you good tidings of great joy which will be to all people." -Luke 2:10
+Now he has something else to say in this wonderful account of the birth of this boy: And the angel said unto them, Fear not; for, behold, I bring you good tidings of great joy, which shall be to all people.
+(Luke 2:10)

-Don't miss that-it's to all people.
+Don't miss that - it's to all people.
 He is the universal and perfect Man.

-"For there is born to you this day in the city of David a Savior, who is Christ the Lord." -Luke 2:11
+For unto you is born this day in the city of David a Savior, who is Christ the Lord.
+(Luke 2:11)